aatuh/recsys/docs/env_reference.md

 # Algorithm & Environment Configuration Reference

-This guide explains every environment variable (and matching runtime override) that influences Recsys ranking.
+This is the **canonical** list of environment variables (and matching runtime overrides) that influence RecSys ranking.
+Other docs intentionally link here instead of duplicating tables—update this file first whenever a knob changes.

 Use it alongside:
-- `docs/api_endpoints.md` (where overrides live in API requests)
+- `docs/api_reference.md` (where overrides live in API requests)
 - `docs/rules-runbook.md` (how overrides affect guardrails)
-- `docs/bespoke_simulations.md` (how to run simulations with different profiles)
+- `docs/simulations_and_guardrails.md` (how to run simulations with different profiles)

 > **Who should read this?** Integration engineers and developers tuning ranking behavior.
 Business stakeholders can skim the interaction notes to understand how overrides relate to guardrails.